stellyes/GRPB/setup.md

 ## Support

-For issues or questions, contact the repository maintainer.s
+For issues or questions, contact the repository maintainer.